Mounika-Balusa05/Mounika-Balusa05/README.md

 ### 🎯 AI Interview Prep App

-> Full stack MERN app to help users practice interviews with AI-generated questions and feedback.
+> Full stack MERN app to help users practice interviews with AI-generated questions.

 - Built with **MongoDB, Express, React, and Node.js** for a seamless full stack experience
 - Generates **AI-powered interview questions** tailored to the user's role and tech stack